 Clarkson College does not have any greek life opportunties.

 Planning to play sports?
 Clarkson College has many options for athletes.
 See them all and learn more about life at Clarkson College on the Student Life page.

 |Applicants Submitting SAT scores||0%|

-Let's take a look at to get a clearer sense of what Clarkson College offers and if it could be the right college for you.
+Let's take a closer look at these factors to get a clearer idea of what Clarkson College offers and if the school could be a good fit for you.

-About 85% of students who start at Clarkson College return the next year.
+About 85% of students who start at Clarkson College come back the next year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

-Job placement statistics for recent graduates can give you a sense of the return on investment a school offers.
+Job placement stats are a good resource for understanding the value of a degree from Clarkson College by providing a look on how job placement has gone for other grads.
 Within six months of graduating, 100% of graduates receive at least one full-time job offer.

-The average student debt for graduates in the class of 2021 was around $13,931 per student, not including those with no debt.
+Students in the class of 2022 who had taken out student loans graduated with an average of $13,931 of debt.
 For context, compare this number with the average national debt, which is around $36,000 per borrower.

 If Clarkson College seems like a school you want to apply to, click the heart button to save it to your college list.